Last Updated on February 11, 2022 by Muhammad Junaid Khalid

 “Computer Virus” is truly a broad term that is used for a variety of classes of malicious computer code.
 We can define a “Computer virus” as a program that can create a replica of itself and corrupt a user’s pc without the permission of that user.

-Following are the main types of a computer virus:
+Following are the main types of computer viruses:

 d.
 Adware and Spamware